coupergateway/couper-examples/path-params/README.md

 # Path Parameter

 Path parameters are named, variable parts of an endpoint path, denoted in curly braces.
-They can be use for mapping e.g. a certain part of the endpoint path to the upstream base path or similar use-cases.
+They can be used for mapping e.g. a certain part of the endpoint path to the upstream base path or similar use-cases.

 ## Configuration
 The `path_params` [variable](https://github.com/avenga/couper/tree/master/docs#variables_conf) gets evaluated on client requests which matches an endpoint with a related parameter definition.